 Second comes the visual management aspect.
 The Kanban board gives you the whole picture with just a glimpse and this is probably the most valuable part.
 You don’t have to dig into fat reports or explore complex software applications to figure out what is currently happening.
 It’s there – in front of your eyes and you can take action immediately.

 Improved productivity is one of the greatest advantages of Kanban systems.
 Applying Work in Progress (WIP) limits to a particular column on your board allows you to control the amount of work that accumulates with time.
 If you only allow small portions of work to enter the system, you will be very fast to complete it and therefore your customers will be happy and rewarding.
-You can read more about WIP limits here.
+Read more about WIP limits.